clemak27/clemak27.github.io/content/linux_setup/index.md

 While I was occasionally still dual booting windows until now, it was finally time to use Linux all the time, also on my desktop PC.
-I needed and wanted more up to date software for this, so I switched to a rolling release distro and ended up with Manjaro.
+I needed and wanted more up-to-date software for this, so I switched to a rolling release distro and ended up with Manjaro.
 The few months I used it, it was quite ok, and also supported my hardware well.
-That said, there were and still are some concerns with Manjaro (there a good writeup [here](https://manjarno.snorlax.sh/)).
+That said, there were and still are some concerns with Manjaro (there a good write-up [here](https://manjarno.snorlax.sh/)).
 So I just went to use Arch proper.

 ### Arch Linux

 Despite the common opinion, I found Arch actually be easy to install, the guide in the archwiki is pretty detailed.
-I also soon began documenting and automating the install process to fit my needs in case I wanted to start fresh.
+I also soon began documenting and automating the installation process to fit my needs in case I wanted to start fresh.
 That said, Arch has been extremely stable for me and the legendary wiki and a community has a wealth of knowledge if one encounters problems.